 Please note: don’t ever pay a recruitment company to find you a job.

-It’s worth doing background information on any company you apply to, to make sure your CV and covering letter are correctly targeted to the company in question.
+It’s worth doing background information on any company you apply to make sure your CV and cover letter are correctly targeted to the company in question.

-A one size fits all CV won’t work – and a one size covering letter will be a disaster.
+A one size fits all CV won’t work – and a one-size cover letter will be a disaster.